matchID-project/matchID-project.github.io/dev.md

 # Developping matchID

-You should first `make top` matchID and have a clean docker environnement.
+You should first `make stop` matchID and have a clean docker environnement, if you first ran matchID with `make start`.
 Then :
 ```
 make dev